HAZMAT Reporting and Permitting Requirements - Where and When to Send Reports

 Where must the reports be sent?

-Nevada Combined Agency Hazardous Materials Facility Reports are to be submitted to the State Fire Marshal’s Division via the online system or regular mail.
-See address at the bottom of this web page and ensure you put to the attention of the Hazmat Office on the envelope if you are using hard copy applications.
-Submission to the State Fire Marshal’s Division will accomplish notification to the SFM and the SERC.
+Nevada Combined Agency Hazardous Materials Facility Reports are to be submitted to the State Fire Marshal’s Division via the online system.
+Submission to the State Fire Marshal’s Division will accomplish notification to the SFM and SERC.

 Pursuant to EPCRA, Tier I or Tier II reports must also be submitted by the company/facility to the Local Emergency Planning Committee (LEPC) and the local fire department.
 It is anticipated online submission will soon accomplish notification to the LEPC and local fire department.
 Please contact your LEPC and Local Fire Department regarding their requirements.